k0001/k0001.github.com/articles/opaleye-sot.md

 ```

 `mkHsI` takes as its only argument a function `f` that will return an `HList` of
-all the `Tagged (TC t c) a` elements `HsI t` expects but, not necessarily in its
+all the `Tagged (TC t c) a` elements `HsI t` expects, but not necessarily in its
 canonical order.
 This function `f` is passed as its only argument yet another
-function, here named `set_`, that will allow us to construct one of those
+function, here bound to the name `set_`, that will allow us to construct one of those
 `Tagged (TC t c) a` values, effectively associating a value `a` to a column
 named `c` in the table uniquely identified by `t`.
 Perhaps it is easier if you
 think of `set_` just an assignment operator: